iamsheyi/ELK-STACK-PROJECT/README.md

 Install the .deb file using the dpkg command:
     dpkg -i filebeat-7.7.1-amd64.deb

    Copy the filebeat configuration file from your ansible container to your webserver VMs

-You can use the ansible module to copy the entire configuration file into the correct place
+   The ansible module provided was used as template to setup the entire configuration file

    The configuration file was placed in filebeat directory

    Run the command "filebeat modules enable system" to enable and configure system module

    Run the command "filebeat setup" to setup filebeat

    Run the command "service filebeat start" to start the filebeat service

    Run the command "ansible-playbook /etc/ansible/filebeat/filebeat-playbook.yml" to deploy the filebeat to DVWA-VM1 and DVWA-VM2

 4. Verifying Installation and Playbook

 We need to confirm that the ELK server is receiving logs from the webservers.

-   Verify that your playbook is completing steps 1-4
+   Verify that the playbook is completing steps 1-4

-   On the same page, scroll to step 5: Module Status and click Check Data (this is found at the bottom of the page).
+   On the same page, scroll to step 5: Module Status and click "check data" (this is found at the bottom of the page).
 This helps to verify the incoming data from the webservers

 ![](Images/filebeat-module%20status.png)